tpalczew/HideFaces/README.md

 ## Datasets & Data Augmentation

-At the end, I decided to only focus on examples from two public datasets, WIDER face ([link](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/)), Kaggle face dataset ([link](https://www.kaggle.com/c/face-recognition/data)), and my pictures.
+In the end, I decided to only focus on examples from two public datasets, WIDER face ([link](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/)), Kaggle face dataset ([link](https://www.kaggle.com/c/face-recognition/data)), and my pictures.
 To colect own pictures, I used google_images_download.py script from [https://github.com/hardikvasa/google-images-download](https://github.com/hardikvasa/google-images-download) and drew bounding boxes using RectLabel software.
-As the number of examples was sufficient for my task, I haven't perfrmed data augmentation.
-Hovever, if you need to augment your dataset for object detection, one of many possible options is to use this git-hub repo [link](https://github.com/Paperspace/DataAugmentationForObjectDetection)
+As the number of examples was sufficient for my task, I have not performed data augmentation.
+Hovever, if you need to augment your dataset for object detection, one of many possible options is to use this GitHub repo [link](https://github.com/Paperspace/DataAugmentationForObjectDetection)

 ## Transfer learning for YOLO